soroush-mim/3D-Nose-Tip-Detection/README.md

    python main.py --path Data
    #for all ply files in the Data folder, it  will calculate the nose tip using 2 solutions.
    #Then, calculate each solution's MAE and average inference time.

+## Visualization
+In the Jupyter notebook there are 3d visualizations using plotly for the implemented methods.